elsehow/streams-for-the-damned/README.md

 ## This tutorial

 First, cd into this directory and `npm install`.
-(You'll need node and npm. you'll also need to `npm install -g browserify`).
+(You'll need node and npm.
+You'll also need to `npm install -g browserify`).

-Go through each file in numberical order, 1, 2, 3, 4.
+Go through each file in order, 1, 2, 3, 4.
 For each file, `browserify [file] -o bundle.js` and open index.html in your browser.

 For example 4, `cd 4\ spire` and ``browserify app/index.js -o bundle.js``